Learning Accurate Decision Trees with Bandit Feedback via Quantized Gradient Descent: Introduction

-\textbf{Related Work.} Several lines of research focus on different aspects of the tree learning problem, including shallow and sparse trees~\cite{kumar2017resource}, efficient inference~\cite{ldkl}, and incremental tree learning in streaming scenarios~\cite{domingos2000mining,jin2003efficient,manapragada2018extremely,das2019learn} (where labels are \textit{given} but arrive online).
-Most relevant ones are highlighted below.
+Several lines of research focus on different aspects of the tree learning problem, including shallow and sparse trees~\citep{kumar2017resource}, efficient inference~\citep{ldkl}, and incremental tree learning in streaming scenarios~\citep{domingos2000mining,jin2003efficient,manapragada2018extremely,das2019learn} (where labels are \textit{given} but arrive online).
+The most relevant ones are highlighted below.

-\textbf{Non-greedy techniques:} \edits{``Tree Alternating Optimization'' (\tao) is a recent SOTA non-greedy technique for learning classification~\cite{carreira2018alternating} and regression~\cite{zharmagambetov20asmaller} trees.
-It updates the nodes of a given height (in parallel) using the examples routed to them in the forward pass while keeping the nodes in other heights fixed.
-The gradients during backprop are ``sparse'' in that each example contributes to $O(h)$ updates.
+\textbf{Non-greedy techniques:} \edits{``Tree Alternating Optimization'' (\tao) is a recent SOTA non-greedy technique for learning classification~\citep{carreira2018alternating} and regression~\citep{zharmagambetov20asmaller} trees.
+It updates the nodes at a given height (in parallel) using the examples routed to them in the forward pass while keeping the nodes in other heights fixed.
+The gradients during backpropagation are ``sparse'' in that each example contributes to $O(h)$ updates.
 This poses a challenge from a sample complexity perspective in the online setting.
-In contrast, \dgt{}~performs ``dense'' gradient updates, i.e., with one example's one (quantized) forward pass, $O(2^h)$ model parameters can be updated in our backprop.
-Interestingly, we find~\dgt{}~achieves competitive results to \tao{} even in the batch setting (see Section~\ref{sec:exp}).}~\cite{norouzi2015efficient} optimizes a (loose) relaxation of the empirical loss; it requires $O(h)$ loss evaluations \textit{per example} (as against just 1 in~\dgt) to perform gradient update, so it does not apply to bandit feedback scenarios.~\cite{bertsimas2017optimal,bertsimas2019optimal} formulate tree learning as a mixed ILP \edits{but their applicability is limited in terms of problem settings and scale.} \lcn{} \cite{lee2020locallyconstant} uses $h$-layer ReLU networks to learn oblique trees of height $h$.
+In contrast, \dgt{}~performs ``dense'' gradient updates, i.e., with one example's one (quantized) forward pass, $O(2^h)$ model parameters can be updated in our backpropagation.
+Interestingly, we find~\dgt{}~achieves competitive results to \tao{} even in the batch setting (see Section~\ref{sec:exp}).}~\cite{norouzi2015efficient} optimizes a (loose) relaxation of the empirical loss; it requires $O(h)$ loss evaluations \textit{per example} (as against just 1 in~\dgt) to perform gradient update, so it does not apply to bandit settings.~\cite{bertsimas2017optimal,bertsimas2019optimal} formulate tree learning as a mixed integer linear program (ILP) \edits{but their applicability is limited in terms of problem settings and scale.} \lcn{} \citep{lee2020locallyconstant} uses $h$-layer ReLU networks to learn oblique trees of height $h$.
 But, for a given height, their model class admits only a subset of all possible trees which seems to deteriorate its performance (see Section~\ref{sec:exp}).